CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 There are cases when virtualized traffic is destined to external networks (as we saw in BM scenario), but outside of the EVPN domain.
 To asnwer that need, NSX Edge can act as VXLAN-VTEP with BGP-EVPN control-plane.
 By that, it recieves EVPN Type-5 external routs which are used for external traffic routing in EVPN fabrics.

 As mentioned, Edge VM establishes IPv4 BGP peerings with its ToR switches.
 On top of that, EVPN peerings are set and EVPN control-plane is built.
 In the above diagram, Edge VM located on ESXi03 hypervisor.
 It establishes BGP-EVPN peerings with his local `leaf03` and `leaf04` switches.
-Those leaf switches, which are called "Border Leafs" (EVPN fabric gateway to external networks), are part of the underaly EVPN fabric, and have EVPN type-5 route to the external server.
+Those leaf switches, which are called "Border Leafs" (EVPN fabric gateway to external networks), are part of the underlay EVPN fabric, and have EVPN type-5 route to the external server.
 This route is then puopulated also to the Edge VM.

 Edge VM also acts as VXLAN-VTEP, and for that it uses its own loopback interface (which also must be advertised into BGP) as VXLAN tunnel source.
 By that, it acts the same as the physical switches in VXLAN/EVPN enviorment.